-Bereavement leave as granted in 10.1, above, shall not be charged to vacation or sick leave.
-If additional leave is necessary, the Fire Chief may grant additional leave.
-Such additional leave shall be charged to either vacation or sick leave at the employee's option, unless all vacation and sick time has been used, in which case it shall be taken as leave without pay.
+Bereavement leave as granted in 10.1, above, shall not be charged to personal, compensatory or sick leave.
+If additional leave is necessary, the Fire Chief or his designee may grant additional leave.
+Such additional leave shall be charged to either personal, compensatory or sick leave at the employee's option, unless all personal, compensatory and sick time has been used, in which case it shall be taken as leave without pay.

-Article 11 GROUP HEALTH INSURANCE
+GROUP HEALTH INSURANCE